Restrictive physical interventions involving young people in custody

 1. Main facts and figures

-- in 2017/18, there was a lower rate of restrictive physical interventions (where a young person’s movement or mobility is restricted) among White young people in custody compared with young people from all other ethnic groups combined
+- in the year ending March 2019, there was a higher rate of restrictive physical interventions among White young people in custody compared with young people from all other ethnic groups combined

 The ethnic categories used in this data